moorepants/dissertation/davisbicycle.rst

-Gilbert designed a set of foot pegs such that clipless bicycle pedals could be screwed into the ends providing secure attachment of the feet but allowing easier detachment, :ref:`Figure 11 <figFootPeg>`.
+Gilbert designed a set of foot pegs such that clipless bicycle pedals could be screwed into the ends providing secure attachment of the feet but allowing easier detachment, :ref:`Figure 11.11<figFootPeg>`.
 Each foot peg was fit with two strain gage bridges to measure the downward force applied by the rider's feet.
 These were also abandoned due to time constraints.